-Late Friday afternoon and after running 4km at the Gym I was relaxing at home and soothing my stiffening limbs with a large sloe gin.
+Late on Friday afternoon and after running 4km at the Gym I was relaxing at home and soothing my stiffening limbs with a large Sloe Gin.
 Nestled in the comfort of our sofa I planned not to move for the rest of the day.
 I fell asleep briefly to be awoken by a text alert on my phone.

 I watched this vision of loveliness cruising back and fore.
 Swooping up and down over the winter brown tassled reed heads.

 Fourteen lucky Oxonbirders watched it from the screen.
 Many of Oxonbirds finest were there although sadly some good friends were either unable to make it or for various reasons heard about it too late.
 Last to arrive was Gnome, who arrived in some disarray and was for a while totally unable to view it through his optics due to the heat that was emanating from his body steaming up his optics.
 A nervous few minutes passed as we all shouted instructions to him which as we all know is not the most helpful thing to do in times of stress.
 "Its over the reeds going right."
 "No its going up higher now."
 "See that grey cloud?"
 "Can you see the church tower?
 It's right above it but closer."
 "Its going left now."
 "No it's going round again".
 "It's coming straight towards us."
 "You must be able to see it?"
 "You can even see it with the naked eye."
 Poor Gnome.
 What with steamed up optics and a cacophony of distracting but well meaning directions he did well to keep his cool and eventually get onto it and I think we were all just as relieved as he was when he finally saw it.